-- Play will consist of (4) 15-minute run time quarters, with 1 minute breaks between the quarters, and a 5-minute break at halftime.
-There will be no time outs.
+Play will consist of (4) 15-minute run time quarters, with 1 minute breaks between the quarters, and a 5-minute break at halftime.
+There will be no time outs until play-offs

-- All games will incur stop time during the last minute of the game if the score is < 3 goals
+All games go stop time during the last minute if score is < 3 goals

-- No zone defenses allowed.
-Strictly man to man.
-Violation will be viewed as a conduct foul
+No zone defenses allowed.
+Violation will be viewed as illegal procedure

-- If a player is ejected from a game, he must sit out the next scheduled divisional game
+If a player is ejected from a game, he must sit out the next scheduled divisional gam

-- The TPL grade division a player participates in must coincide with the grade they are enrolled in school during the spring youth season.
-If an exception is needed, it can be petitioned to the appropriate grade level director.
+The TPL grade a player participates in, must coincide with the grade they are enrolled in school during the 2018 spring youth season.
+This prevents players from playing up a grade.

 No player will be allowed to play in the same grade twice.
 A player may petition the league for an exception through its TPL town contact.

 No player will be allowed to play more than 4 years on the big field (5th through 8th grades).
 A player may petition the league (exception) through its TPL town contact.